Operating System Kernel

 My Contributions

-• Virtual memory (SV39) implementation
+• Virtual memory (SV39) implementation.

-• Process abstraction and syscalls (including forking)
+• Process abstraction and syscalls (including forking).

-• Threading model and synchronization
+• Threading model and synchronization.

+Note: Due to ECE 391 academic integrity policies, source code and internal documentation cannot be shared publicly.
 This page and demo video are provided to demonstrate system behavior and architecture without exposing implementation details.